STUDY IN CANADA

 Applying for Post-Graduation Work Permit

 Indian students are used to the concept of campus placements and on-campus recruitment for getting jobs.
-There is no concept of placements Canada.
+There is no concept of placement study in Canada.
 Most Canadian universities have a cell called a Career Services Center, which helps you get jobs and helps you prepare for interviews.
 The on-campus recruitment is always driven by student interest.
 Companies that recruit through the University do not offer a job directly.
 What they offer is an internship or co-op.
 Companies like to see your work for a few months before they hire you full time.

 Co-Op Education Program

-In a Cooperative program, a period of study alternates with work.
+In a Cooperative program, a period of study in Canada alternates with work.
 The Student Co-op program is a formally structured program where the intent is to recruit students, while still in school, to fill permanent positions upon graduation.
 Co-op programs are generally undertaken at colleges and universities.
 Indian students who wish to participate in a co-op or internship program must apply for a work permit as well as a study permit.

 Eligibility criteria: To be eligible for a work permit, you must meet the following conditions: